vanepp/FritzingCheckPart/README.md

 At line 444

-which gives you the file name followed by the line number (if known, sometimes it isn't) of where the error was detectd.
+which gives you the file name followed by the line number (if known, sometimes it isn't) of where the error was detected.

 	Of note is the filename will be blend_micro1.0.fzp.bak if you are processing an individual part (which will normally be the case).
 The reason for this is the output file

 blend_micro1.0.fzp

 has been prettyprinted, and the line numbers won't match the input file (blend_micro1.0.fzp.bak) so you need to look for the error in the filename listed in the error message and then match it to the same text (which will have a different line number and possibly format very likely) in the output file if you need to.
-The input file will give you the place in the file that the error occurred and you should fix it there and then remove the .bak extension and re run the script in the corrected input file.
+The input file will give you the place in the file that the error occurred.
+You should fix it there and then remove the .bak extension and rerun the script in the corrected input file.

 ## Usage messages